vscode-restructuredtext/docs/articles/configuration.rst

 Conf.py Path
 ::::::::::::
+.. important:: For release 67.0.0 and above, this option should not be used.

 This extension relies on sphinx ``conf.py`` to perform compilation.

 Usually when a sphinx project is opened, ``conf.py`` is located at the root in